Weak Convergence and Optimal Tuning of the Reversible Jump Algorithm: Sampling Context

 Finally, we add structure on the PMF $g$.
-It will ease handling of the acceptance probabilities for switching models, because, as mentioned above, it is not possible to take advantage of the Law of Large Numbers in this case.
-This represents the last required step towards the weak convergence result.
+Thanks to the Law of Large Numbers, the acceptance probability for updating the parameters (see (\ref{eqn_prob_update})) is (in some sense) asymptotically constant.
+It is however not possible to take advantage of the Law of Large Numbers to obtain the convergence of the acceptance probabilities for switching models.
+Adding structure on the PMF $g$, which represents the last required step towards the weak convergence result, will ease handling of these acceptance probabilities.
 We consider that the function $g$ is as follows:

 where $0<\tau<1$ is a constant and $A:=2A^*$.
 The acceptance probability associated with the inclusion of an extra parameter (see (\ref{eqn_prob_add})) becomes the minimum between 1 and $f(U)/q(U)\times 1/A\times p_n(K+1)/p_n(K)$.
 By assumption, $2f/q\leq A$ and $p_n(K+1)/p_n(K)\leq 2$; therefore, this acceptance probability is simply $f(U)/q(U)\times 1/A\times p_n(K+1)/p_n(K)$.
 Furthermore, the acceptance probability associated with the withdrawal of the last parameter (see (\ref{eqn_prob_remove})) becomes the minimum between 1 and $q(X_{n+K}^{K})/f(X_{n+K}^{K})\times A\times p_n(K-1)/p_n(K)\geq 1$, which means that this type of movement is automatically accepted (whenever it is possible to withdraw a parameter, i.e.\ when $K>1$).
 Therefore, the probability to propose and accept switches from Model $K$ to Model $K-1$ is $(1-\tau)/(A+1)$.
 Proposition~\ref{prop_prob_acc_ajout} indicates that this is asymptotically equal to the ``average'' probability to propose and accept switches from Model $K$ to Model $K+1$.
 The probability that $K(m)$ increases by one is therefore the same as that of decreasing by one, globally (and asymptotically). \begin{prop} Consider the assumptions and the RJ algorithm described in this section.
 If we assume that $(K(0),\mathbf{X}^K(0))\sim\pi_n$, then for all $m\in\na$,